appsmithorg/appsmith/contributions/ServerCodeContributionsGuidelines/PluginCodeContributionsGuidelines.md

       by upper layers and a retry is triggered.
 For reference, please check the usage of StaleConnectionException [here](https://github.com/appsmithorg/appsmith/blob/release/app/server/appsmith-plugins/postgresPlugin/src/main/java/com/external/plugins/PostgresPlugin.java).
 6. Always check for `null` values before using objects.
 7. Comment your code in hard to understand areas.
+8. In case your method implementation is too large (use your own judgement here), please refactor it into smaller methods.

 ### Unit Test